sean5505/cheapBreakout/README.md

 I opted to use `Vite` as the build tool due to its simplicity in generating Single Page Applications and its ability to lauch a fast development server, ultimately decreasing development time.

-I opted to use `TypeScript` to stritcly state what value should be recived by each variable as I intend to imporve and build upon the project in the future.
-In addition, I wanted to take advantage of its static checking capabilities to catch errors in implementation.
+I made the decision to use `TypeScript` over Javascript to stritcly state what value should be recived by each variable as I intend to imporve and build upon the project in the future.
+In addition, I wanted to take advantage of its static checking capabilities to catch errors with execution.

-I opted to utilize `TailwindCSS` for styling to take advantage of its utility classes, enabling me to focus moreso on the functionality of the project.
+For styling, I used `TailwindCSS` to take advantage of its utility classes, enabling me to focus moreso on the functionality of the project.

 I opted to use `Zustand` as the state managemnet tool primarily because I had no prior experience with the tool and sought to gain hands-on experience.
-In comparison with Redux, it required minimal boilerplate code and allowed me to get/update state with ease.
+In comparison with Redux, it required minimal boilerplate code and allowed me to facilitate state updates with ease.

+Overall, leveraging these different technologies enabled me to create a well-organized application poised for seamless future updates.

 ## Challenges